aldaris/opensso/extensions/authnyubikey/README.txt

 Allow the admin to select whether or not users will be prompted for their username as well as the Yubikey output.

+Verify hash from server to allow use of non-SSL authentication service URLs.